 From the mid-1770s, the canyon pass, then called El Camino Viejo, from the Livermore Valley to the San Joaquin Valley was the route used by the Spanish to travel from the East Bay to the Central Valley and then to Southern California.

 In the mid-1800s, the first commercial coal mines in the State were opened in the Tesla area.
 In the 1890s a large-scale commercial mining operation for coal, clay and sand was built and the company town of Tesla flourished for two decades.
 After a devastating 1911 flood, the mines and town were abandoned for salvage.
-Today, historic townsite has largely reverted to its natural condition, but its rich cultural landscape remains.
+Today, the historic townsite has largely reverted to its natural condition, but its cultural landscape remains.